 The Beginning of the Adamic Age

-As we have shown, the original beautiful Garden of Eden earth of Genesis 1:1 became the ruined, chaotic, dark and flooded earth of Genesis 1:2 when Satan and his fallen angels were cast back down to earth, following their rebellion at some point in the Pre-Adamic Age.
+As we have shown, the original beautiful Garden of Eden earth of Genesis 1:1 became the ruined, chaotic, dark, flooded and frozen earth of Genesis 1:2 when Satan and his fallen angels were cast back down to earth, following their rebellion at some point in the Pre-Adamic Age.
 In Genesis 1:3-5, we find that God reintroduced the light of the sun to shine onto the earth’s surface at the dawn of the Second Age, the Adamic Age.

 3 Then God said, “Let there be light“; and there was light.
 4 And God saw the light that it was good; and God divided the light from the darkness.
 5 God called the light Day, and the darkness He called Night.
 So the evening and the morning were the first day.

 It is clear and logically follows that when God said, ‘Let there be light’ in verse 3 above, it was the light of the sun, which God had previously withheld from reaching the earth’s surface when it became shrouded in darkness in God’s global tohuw and bohuw judgement.
 We know for certain that the sun had already been created in the beginning (Genesis 1:1), along with the rest of the heavens, and this was many millions of years before God reintroduced the light (of the sun) as described in the verses above.